markgsun/scrape-equity-data/README.md

 *Uses yahoo_scrape.py*

 ### index_scrape.py
-Pulls index constituents from Wikipedia, then pulls historical price table from yahoo finance for all constituents
+Pulls index constituents from Wikipedia, then pulls historical price table and book-to-market ratios from yahoo finance for all constituents

 *Uses scrape.py, load_to_db.py*